-In Ionic equilibrium, the ionic substance dissociates into their ions in polar solvents.
-The ions formed are always in equilibrium with its undissociated solute in the solution.
+In ionic equilibrium, the ionic substance dissociates into its ions in polar solvents.
+The ions formed are always in equilibrium with their undissociated solute in the solution.

 ⇒ Representation of Ionic Equilibrium: Xa Yb ⇌ aXb+ + bYa-